drhsqlite/fossil-mirror/www/blockchain.md

 interesting on the server side, containing the IP addresses of all contentful pushes; thus [the `scrub` command][scrub].

+Because Fossil doesn’t
+remember IP addresses in commit manifests or require commit signing, it allows at least *pseudonymous* commits.
+When someone clones a remote repository, they don’t learn the email address, IP address, or any other sort of [PII] of prior committers, on purpose.

 Some people say that private, permissioned blockchains (as you may imagine Fossil to be) are inherently problematic by the very reason that they don’t bake anonymous contribution into their core.
 The very